3 Best Practices for B2B Account-Based Marketing

 A good account-based marketing strategy will fail if your contact list is bad.
 It is important that you are aware of the decision-makers within the accounts you want to target, that you develop the right list, and have accurate contact information to reach them.
 The list should be built based on the role or the responsibility of the individual.
 A role based list will allow your inside sales team to ask for people based on their roles such as “the person in charge of global marketing” or “the person in charge of technology operations.”

 When developing your list, think about key characteristics that define who is a target account and who is not.
 Industry, budget, business challenges (and solutions that you have), and other attributes will help to shape your target account profile and will help to determine who gets on your list.
 If you have a list already to start with, be sure to check them against your new ABM criteria before proceeding.

 3. Spend Time Defining Personalized Campaign Messages

 This is similar to the point above about list development.
-If you put together a poorly conceptualized campaign, you will waste time, money, energy, resources, and client confidence with zero ROI as the result.
-Just like data analysts carefully sift through massive amounts of data to ensure the right pieces to the puzzle are found, ABM marketers must spend considerable time shaping a personalized campaign that identifies the business challenges and focuses on the solution.
+Marketers need to spend time defining a personalized campaign message.
+If you put together a poorly conceptualized campaign message, you will waste time, money, energy, resources, and client confidence with zero ROI as the result.
+Just like data analysts carefully sift through massive amounts of data to ensure the right pieces to the puzzle are found, account-based marketers must spend considerable time shaping a personalized campaign that identifies the business challenges and focuses on the solution.